-Communicable Diseases Intelligence (CDI) is published quarterly (March, June, September and December) by the Surveillance Branch, Office of Health Protection, Australian Government Department of Health and Ageing.
-The aim of CDI is to disseminate information about the epidemiology and control of communicable disease in Australia.
-CDI invites contributions dealing with any aspect of communicable disease epidemiology, surveillance or prevention and control in Australia.
-Submissions can be in the form of original articles, short reports, surveillance summaries, reviews or correspondence.
+Communicable Diseases Intelligence (CDI) is published quarterly (March, June, September and December) by the Health Protection and Surveillance Branch, Office of Health Protection, Australian Government Department of Health and Ageing.

+The aim of (CDI) is to disseminate information on the epidemiology of communicable disease in Australia, including surveillance, prevention and control.